Mickjr/Database_Queries/README.md

 number of rows for a table.</pre>

 ###################################################################################
-Selecting Data from Another User's Table
+<h2>Selecting Data from Another User's Table

 Permission must be granted to a user to access another user's table.
 If no permission has been granted, access is not allowed.
 You can select data from another user's table after access has been granted (the GRANT command is discussed in Hour 20, "Creating and Using Views and Synonyms") to select from another user's table.
-To access another user's table in a SELECT statement, you must precede the table name with the schema name or the username that owns (created) the table, as in the following example:
+To access another user's table in a SELECT statement, you must precede the table name with the schema name or the username that owns (created) the table, as in the following example:</h2>
 ####################################################################################
 <pre>SELECT EMP_ID
 FROM SCHEMA.EMPLOYEE_TBL;</pre>

 #############################################################################
-NOTE
+NOTE:

-If a synonym exists in the database for the table to which you desire access, you do not have to specify the schema name for the table.
+<h2>If a synonym exists in the database for the table to which you desire access,
+you do not have to specify the schema name for the table.
 Synonyms are alternate names for tables, which are discussed in Hour 21, "Working with the System Catalog."
 Column Aliases

 Column aliases are used to rename a table's columns for the purpose of a particular query.
-The PRODUCTS_TBL illustrates the use of column aliases.
+The PRODUCTS_TBL illustrates the use of column aliases.</h2>
 #############################################################################
 <pre>SELECT COLUMN_NAME ALIAS_NAME
 FROM TABLE_NAME;</pre>

 #####################################################################################################
-The following example displays the product description twice, giving the second column an alias named PRODUCT.
-Notice the column headers in the output.
+<h2>The following example displays the product description twice, giving the second column an alias named
+PRODUCT.
+Notice the column headers in the output.</h2>
 #####################################################################################################

 <pre>select prod_desc,